EmericFaurobert/Picross/README.md

 ## Roadmap

-- Store/Read best times per picross
+~~- Store/Read best times per picross~~
-- Rework the GUI (add back buttons + screen adaptive)
+- Add back buttons to the GUI
-- Add french translation
+- Adding a french translation
+- Write scores into binary mode
+- Make GUI more adaptive to screens
 - Create an interactive tutorial
 - Implement the grids editor
-- Add more grids
+- Add even more grids